 Robin Loughrin - Region 1

 Hello!
 My name is Robin Loughrin.
 I am a certified Employment Training Specialist and Global Career Development Facilitator.
-She covers Region 1, which includes those schools located in the northern areas of Kent County.
-Robin has been employed in the Worksite-Based Learning (WBL) program at KTC since its inception 27 years ago.
-She acquired a Business Management degree at Cornerstone University, and a master degree in Secondary Special Education and Transition Services at George Washington University.
-Robin enjoys working with young adults and helping them achieve success at their WBL training sites.
+I cover Region 1, which includes those schools located in the northern areas of Kent County.
+I have been employed in the Internship program at KTC since its inception 27 years ago.
+I acquired a Business Management degree at Cornerstone University, and a master's degree in Secondary Special Education and Transition Services at George Washington University.
+I enjoy working with young adults and helping them achieve success at their internship training sites.

-Robin is married, has two adult sons, and a dog named Jaz.
+I am married, have two adult sons, and a dog named Jaz.
 During my spare time, I enjoy walking and reading.
 For several years now, my husband, Jim, and I have hosted foreign exchange students in our home.
-This positive experience and her passion for helping students have encouraged her to become even more involved.
+This positive experience and my passion for helping students has encouraged me to become even more involved.
 I now act as a coordinator for a non-profit exchange student placement organization, which helps students connect with host families.

 Kristie Babbitt - Region 2

 Hello!
 My name is Kristie Babbitt.
 I have worked in education for 27 years, the last 22 of those years at Kent Transition Center.
 Prior to working in education, I served in the United States Air Force for 3 years.
 I am certified as an Employment Training Specialist and Global Career Development Facilitator, and currently cover the Region 2 area, which encompasses all the school districts within the eastern and southeastern portions of Kent County.
 Prior to joining our Internship team, I worked in the Discovery Center as an Assessment Technician, and in the Hospitality Program as a Career & Technical Education Specialist.